MWRA's Drinking Water Test Results

 Under EPA rules, each year MWRA and your local water department must test tap water in a sample of homes that are likely to have high lead levels.
 These are usually homes with lead service lines or lead solder.
 The EPA rule requires that 9 out of 10, or 90%, of the sampled homes must have lead levels below the Action Level of 15 parts per billion (ppb).

-All results over the past eight years have been below the EPA standard.
-Results for the 454 samples taken in September 2011 are shown in the table.
-9 out of 10 houses were below 7 ppb, which is below the Action Level of 15 ppb.
-Only one community had more than one home test above the Action Level for lead.
-If you live in this community, your community's letter will provide you with more information.
+All 14 sampling rounds over the past seven years have been below the EPA standard.
+Results for the 450 samples taken in September 2010 are shown in the table.
+9 out of 10 houses were below 7.03 ppb, which is below the Action Level of 15 ppb.
+Some individual communities had more than one home test above the Action Level for lead.
+If you live in one of these communities, your community's letter will provide you with more information.

 What can I do to reduce exposure to lead in drinking water?